H-E-L-P/dmu_products/dmu0/dmu0_CANDELS-GOODS-S/readme.md

-CANDELS GOODS-S Multiwavelenght catalog (Guo et al. 2013)
+CANDELS GOODS-S Multiwavelength catalog (Guo et al. 2013)
 =========================================================

 This product contains the CANDELS multi-wavelength catalogue on the deep